whitneyburton/portfolios/students/1511/nick-weiland/20160121-nick-weiland-m1.markdown

 ### Being a Community Member

 >“Working with Nick on HTTP YYKM was a great and rewarding challenge.
 Nick has an incredible understanding and grasp of programming.
 Throughout this project his knowledge pushed me to become a better student and programmer.
 He was able to also drop some html knowledge on me and helped our group add some really cool features to the final submission."-**Adam Hundley** <p>
 >"Nick not only shows strong programming skills, but also shows a passion for the work.
 He gets engrossed in the problems and continues to look for better solutions.
 We had fun when we had opportunities to pair together, as we could explore and bounce ideas off of each other.
-He maintains a fun and low stress attitude that is easy to be around!"-**Adrienne Domingus**
+He maintains a fun and low stress attitude that is easy to be around!"-**Adrienne Domingus** <p>
+>"Nick is infinitely curious, strategic, excellent and lovable.
+I can't wait to see the uniquely insightful things he will do with a programming skill set.
+His depth and intelligence have inspired me and challenged me to look above and beyond the obvious.
+Sometimes I feel Nick is at a whole different level and in his own world , but in little and big ways he has opened up and offered  support whenever I was in need.
+So grateful that Nick is here."-**Deborah Hamel** <p>

 ### Playing a Part